GoobyFRS/bluebotpc-web/index.md

 ## [Managed WordPress Hosting](https://www.bluebotpc.com/pages/wordpress)

-Let my Team of Cloud Professionals manage the security and availability of your very own VPS with an optimized OpenLiteSpeed software stack!
+Let my the Cloud Professionals manage the security and availability of your own VPS with an optimized OpenLiteSpeed software stack!
 Paired with NVMe storage and a WordPress-first CDN, we can decrease website load times by as much as 45%!

 - Included Migration Support
 - [Managed SSL Certificates](https://www.letsencrypt.org/)